 Location: 1445 Millcoe Rd, Jacksonville, FL 32225

-Jacksonville is one of Florida’s biggest beer destinations with more than 14 craft breweries and half a dozen more on the way in 2018.
+Jacksonville is one of Florida’s biggest beer destinations with more than 19 craft breweries.
 To enjoy local breweries like Intuition Ale Works, Engine 15, Aardwolf, Veterans United and Bold City Brewing, embark on your own self-guided tour with the Jax Ale Trail Passport.
 Ask for it at local breweries, get stamps for each beer you drink, and win prizes when you fill it all out.

 Imagine exploring deep space and the observable universe without ever stepping foot off our planet.
 That’s what it feels like at The Bryan-Gooding Planetarium at MOSH, one of the largest single-lens planetariums in the US (translation: expect cutting edge technology for razor-sharp viewing and immerse experiences).
 The planetarium is one of the museum’s most notable features, but there’s more to love.
 A handful of family-friendly exhibits entertain and amuse with themes that span nature and science.